-The primary goal for this project is to better manage over 100 programs spread across multiple facilities within Fairfax County and facilitate enterprise growth of volunteer programs with a single software solution that improves recruitment, management, placement, and scheduling.
-Another goal is to better track the contributions of volunteer activities and provide a shared point of entry for citizens interested in volunteering with Fairfax County.
+The primary goal for this project is to better manage over 100 programs spread across multiple facilities within Fairfax County and facilitate enterprise growth of volunteer programs with a single software solution that improves efficiency, recruitment, management, placement, and scheduling.
+Another goal is to better track and report the contributions of volunteer activities and provide an easy to use point of entry for citizens interested in volunteering with Fairfax County.
 Project objectives include developing common policies and data elements for the County's volunteer programs and streamlining the process of matching volunteer abilities, interests, and availability with County agency needs.